-There are many different forms of hearing loss and by far the most common form is age related hearing loss.
-Age related hearing loss is a natural part of the aging process.
-The passing of time is something that impacts on people differently but as we get older the hair cells in your inner ear begin to die and the more hair cells that die, the worse our hearing will get.
+There are many different forms of hearing loss and by far the most common form is age-related hearing loss.
+Age-related hearing loss is a natural part of the aging process.
+The passing of time is something that impacts people differently but as we get older the hair cells in the inner ear begin to die and the more hair cells that die, the worse our hearing will get.
 It therefore stands to reason that the older you get, the more likely it will be that you will suffer from hearing loss.
-Age related hearing loss is also known as Presbycusis and is the cumulative effect of aging on hearing.
+Age-related hearing loss is also known as Presbycusis and is the cumulative effect of aging on hearing.
 Hearing loss that accumulates with age but is caused by factors other than normal aging is not Presbycusis, although differentiating the individual effects of multiple causes of hearing loss can be difficult.

 What are the symptoms of age-related hearing loss?

-- Speech of others sounds mumbled or slurred
+- Speech of others sound mumbled or slurred

 - High-pitched sounds, such as “s” or “th” are hard to distinguish

 - Conversations are difficult to understand, particularly when there is background noise

 - Men’s voices are easier to hear than women’s

 - Some sounds seem overly loud and annoying

 - Tinnitus (ringing in the ears) may occur in one or both ears